 2. Add 1-inch scallion pieces, soy sauce or tamari, and cubed tofu.
 Simmer gently until tofu has absorbed flavors, 20 to 25 minutes.

 3. Bring a large pot of water to a rapid boil.
 Gently pull apart and fluff noodles.
 Add noodles to water and boil 2 minutes, stirring often.
+Drain in a strainer and shake well to remove excess water.

 4. Add sesame oil to stew and season with salt and pepper.
 Divide noodles between bowls.
 Ladle stew over the noodles to cover and top each with an egg yolk and minced scallion.
 If you have toasted sesame seeds, sprinkle them over each bowl.